curl/curl/tests/FILEFORMAT.md

 ### `<strip>`
 One regex per line that is removed from the protocol dumps before the comparison is made.
-This is very useful to remove dependencies on dynamically changing protocol data such as port numbers or user-agent strings.
+This is useful to remove dependencies on dynamically changing protocol data such as port numbers or user-agent strings.

 ### `<strippart>`